A Day in Your Stay Tech

-As a tech hub, Washington, DC offers a unique opportunity to elevate your meetings and conventions to the next level.
+Ranked as the third best tech city in the nation in Cushman & Wakefield’s Tech Cities 1.0 report, Washington, DC offers a unique opportunity to elevate your meetings and conventions to the next level.
 Take advantage of access to expert speakers, federal policymakers and industry sponsors for any event.
 Learn how to grow your delegate base, sponsorship dollars and exhibitor footprint to gain a competitive advantage for your organization.

 - No other city has as much access to the federal government and tech policy leaders as Washington, DC.

 - Learn how to bring tech-related projects and content to scale through partnerships between businesses and local and federal government.

 - DC offers unique access to various industries, including social enterprises, green tech, hospitality, cybersecurity and data.